Louis F. Snedigar: Politics

-Snedigar was the 4th, 6th and 9th Mayor of Miami Beach.
-In a letter he wrote to the mayor and city council in the late 1940s, Snedigar remarked that he had been the leader of the city through, "the boom, the bust, the Wall Street panic and, 'the blow'", referring to the great Miami Hurricane of 1926.
+Snedigar was the fourth, sixth and ninth Mayor of Miami Beach.
+In a letter he wrote to the mayor and city council in the late 1940s, Snedigar remarked that he had been the leader of the city through "the boom, the bust, the Wall Street panic and, 'the blow, referring to the great Miami Hurricane of 1926.

-During Snedigar's terms as mayor he oversaw the installation of the city water system, the sewer system, the procurement of multiple parks and building of multiple bridges.
+During Snedigar's terms as mayor, he oversaw the installation of the city water system and the sewer system, the procurement of multiple parks and the building of multiple bridges.
+Notably, the Miami Beach City Hall was built under his tenure.

-Notably, Snedigar was never a Miami Beach city council member prior to his election victories.
+Snedigar was never a Miami Beach city council member prior to his election victories.

-In his 1928 election victory, he defeated Val C Cleary by only four votes.
+In his 1928 election victory, he defeated Val C. Cleary by only four votes.
 He retired after the 1930 election.

-In 1934, John H Levi withdrew from the mayoral race citing a technicality in the city charter.
-Snedigar announced his candidacy just a few hours later and went on to win his 3rd term.
+In 1934, John H. Levi withdrew from the mayoral race, citing a technicality in the city charter.
+Snedigar announced his candidacy just a few hours later and went on to win his third term.